Complain to the creditor

 - continue legal proceedings it had already commenced when the dispute was lodged except to the minimum extent necessary to preserve its legal rights; or

-- take any action to recover a Money that is owed by one person or business to another. that is the subject of a dispute, protect assets securing the debt or assign the debt while AFCA is dealing with the dispute.
+- take any action to recover a debt that is the subject of a dispute, protect assets securing the debt or assign the debt while AFCA is dealing with the dispute.

 Going to court

-Disputes arising in Victoria under the NCCP Act can be dealt with by the Federal Court, the Federal Circuit Court, or the Supreme, County or Magistrates’ Court.
+Disputes arising in Victoria under the NCCP Act can be dealt with by the Federal Court, the Federal Circuit and Family Court of Australia, or the Supreme, County or Magistrates’ Court.

 For some applications under the National Credit Code, the applicant can choose to have their proceeding dealt with as a ‘small claims proceedings’ in the Magistrates’ Court or in the Federal Circuit Court.
 Small claims proceedings are conducted in a more informal manner, without regard to legal forms and technicalities, and without lawyers (except with the court’s permission).
-In addition, there is a presumption in small claims proceedings that the court A document that sets out what a person wants to happen to their money and other property after they die. not (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. legal The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. against the unsuccessful A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses..
+In addition, there is a presumption in small claims proceedings that the court will not award legal costs against the unsuccessful party.

 The details of the national jurisdictional framework are set out at division 2 of Part 4–3 of the NCCP Act.
-Section 199 lists causes of action that may be brought within the small claims The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area..
+Section 199 lists causes of action that may be brought within the small claims jurisdiction.